skeller88/aws-terraform-bootstrap/README.md

 - Use [Terraform Vault](https://www.terraform.io/docs/providers/vault/index.html) to store secrets and passwords instead of a local .bash_profile file.
 - Microservices.
 - "hello_world" versions of other AWS services such as Kinesis, SQS, and Dynamo.
+- Implementations in a serverless framework, other languages such as Java and Go, and other cloud providers such as Google Cloud Platform.